sei-jed-10/W08D01-React-Intro/12-quiz-time.md

 3. A library of independent, reusable pieces of user interface that you can call upon to add variability to your application.
 4. All of the above

+* 1. A framework created by developers at Facebook.
+It is aimed at being the 'view' of your Javascript application.
+It focuses on creating a component-based architecture.
 -----------------------------------

 _Prompt_:  Take a look at the following React file.
 Choose the reason(s) it won't run properly.